top of page

 This positioning separates queuing lines from the main waiting space and out of the traffic of other functions.
 In addition, upon entering the lobby space, the customer will quickly distinguish where the customer service windows are located and how busy is the facility.
 Studies have shown that designing for this immediate understanding reduces stress in customers.
 Many of the building walls have dedicated program spaces assigned to them, reducing the opportunity to provide natural light and views at ground level.
 Because studies have shown that views and natural light also reduce stress and provide for a more comfortable space to wait and work in, natural lighting is being introduced into the space from high windows that follow the profile of the curved roofline.

-The scope of work included a 10,000 square foot customer lobby and waiting area, 7,000 square feet of customer service desks and support, 5,000 square feet of administrative offices and conference rooms, 5,000 square foot emissions testing and training facility, employee break rooms, exterior spaces and mechanical/electrical support spaces.
+The scope of work included a 10,000 SF customer lobby and waiting area, 7,000 SF of customer service desks and support, 5,000 SF of administrative offices and conference rooms, 5,000 SF emissions testing and training facility, employee break rooms, exterior spaces and mechanical/electrical support spaces.

 The center strives to provide clear and simple vehicular and customer service circulation in order to provide expedient customer service and attempt to reduce the perceived anxiety of visiting the DMV.
 As a replacement to the 1960s era service center, the building uses durable materials to extend its life span and reduce vandalism.
 These materials project an image of strength that is balanced by a high-level of transparency in strategic spaces.
 The openness provides customers and staff day lit spaces that maintain connections to the exterior.